tableau/Logshark/README.md

 # LogShark
 [![Community Supported](https://img.shields.io/badge/Support%20Level-Community%20Supported-457387.svg)](https://www.tableau.com/support-levels-it-and-developer-tools)

-LogShark is a command line utility that you can use to analyze and troubleshoot Tableau performance and activity.
-LogShark extracts data from Tableau Server and Desktop logs and builds a set of Tableau workbooks that provide insights into the system performance, content usage, and error conditions.
+Logshark is a tool you can use to analyze and troubleshoot Tableau Server performance and activity.
+Logshark extracts data from Tableau Server and Tableau Desktop log files and builds workbooks that can help you identify and understand error conditions, performance bottlenecks, and background activity.
+Logshark works by running a set of targeted plugins that pull specific data out of the log files.
+Logshark builds a data source and provides Tableau workbooks which you can then use to analyze the log files in Tableau.

 Some common use cases for LogShark include:
   * Troubleshooting issue(s) that are recorded in the logs.